eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

-#### Agent forwards Control Interface request fom the pipe to the server
+#### Agent checks Control Interface request for authorization
-`swdd~agent-forward-request-from-control-interface-pipe-to-server~1`
+`swdd~agent-checks-request-for-authorization~1`

 Status: approved

-When the Ankaios Agents receives a Control Interface request from a Workload, the Ankaios Agent shall forward this request to the Ankaios Server.
+When the Ankaios Agents receives a Control Interface request from a Workload, the Ankaios Agent shall check if this Workload is allowed to make this request.

 Tags:
 - AgentManager
 - ControlInterface
+- Authorization

+Needs:
+- impl
+- utest
+- stest

+#### Agent returns error on denied Control Interface request
+`swdd~agent-responses-to-denied-request-from-control-interface~1`

+Status: approved

+If the Ankaios Agents receives a Control Interface request from a Workload and the request is denied, the Ankaios Agent shall send an error response the corresponding Workloads input pipe.

+Tags:
+- AgentManager
+- ControlInterface
+- Authorization

+Needs:
+- impl
+- utest

+#### Error returned on denied Control Interface request contains requst ID
+`swdd~agent-responses-to-denied-request-from-control-interface-contains-request-id~1`

+Status: approved

+When the Ankaios Agents sends a denied request error response to workload, the response shall contain the same request_id as the denied request.

+Tags:
+- AgentManager
+- ControlInterface
+- Authorization

+Needs:
+- impl
+- utest

+#### Agent forwards Control Interface request from the pipe to the server
+`swdd~agent-forward-request-from-control-interface-pipe-to-server~2`

+Status: approved

+When the Ankaios Agents receives a Control Interface request from a Workload and the request is allowed, the Ankaios Agent shall forward this request to the Ankaios Server.

+Tags:
+- AgentManager
+- ControlInterface
+- Authorization
+-
 Needs:
 - impl
 - utest